Quadriffis/immortal-millionaire/7 - manage a budget.md

 **Have a guilt free category** budget fun into your life.
 Have a category of money you can spend without justification.
 Don't make it too much, but enough for smaller fun expenses.

 **Sharing the love** is one of my favorite categories.
 It is a small budget category that you can only spend on other people.
 From charities to taking a friend out for dinner.
 It's a very fulfilling (optional) part of a budget.

+## How I found out

+My father has done a lot of projects in Croatia.
+For the family that meant we went to visit this sunny mediteranean country pretty much every summer.
+One thing that got me and my brothers in a frenzy was the difference in currency.
+One euro was usually the equivalent of 7 Croatian kunas.
+The weeks before the holiday we turned the house upside down for kunas, either those left from last holiday or pocket change my dad left lying around.

+Money played an important role for us children in the holidays.
+We each got 10 kunas a day to spend as we saw fit.
+In practice this meant it was icecream money.
+It's not that my parents didn't buy us icecream, but we didn't get to decide when they would buy us frozen deliciousness.

+After having breakfast we would spend the morning arguing what was the best iceccream to get:

+- The water based sticks were cheap so we would get 5 of them
+- The creamy icecreams were more expensive, often allowing only 1 a day
+- The magnums were often over 10 kunas, meaning getting one meant abstaining from icecream for a day

+Obsessing over icecream taught me many things about managing money.
+Especially about balancing the desires you have right this second, and how they relate to the posibility of a novel experience (or icecream) at a later date.

+Aside from teaching us the rudementary principles of a budget, we many times ended up finding ways to make more money.
+Either we would bet against eachother, or we would dive up pretty shells and sell them as necklaces in town.

+Once we got older and had our own bank accounts we no longer had the constraint of 10 kunas a day of course, but the lessons remained.

+While the foundation for my current budgeting skills was laid in my childhood, it took until university to crystallise into a solid and specific budget system.
+University was an exercise similar to my childhood holidays.
+The Dutch government would give me a specific amount of money each month, and I had to survive on it.

+The first months I played by ear and mostly managed.
+I like being self sufficient, so the idea of asking my parents for food money because I failed to plan properly was horrifying.
+I knew they would help me, but I viscerally didn't want to need help.
+Truth be sold I had to ask for help anyway in the first year, which fuelled my desire to figure out my finances.

+A world opened for me once I started really measuring my expenditures.
+Using apps to track my spending meant I could at the end of the month diagnose where exactly my money went and why.
+Not only that, but the act of recording my spending made me think twice about whether the expense was justified.

+I reached my budgeting heaven when I discovered You Need A Budget.
+At the time it was still a standalone piece of software which I bought through the gaming platform steam.
+It's ironic that my favorite budgeting program was purchased during a game discount sale.

+Using YNAB and their structure made me feel excited to do my monthly budget.
+Truth be told I didn't have enough money to even use the functionality to it's fullest extent.
+I was supposed to save up enough money to cover the expenses for next month, what YNAB calls 'ageing your money'.
+I started saving towards it and expected to take 6 months to a year to get there.

+YNAB really had an impact once I started working.
+By this time I had a good handle on my money, I knew my expenses and how to manage them in a predictable manner.
+Now that money actually started flowing in I started accumulating a buffer and even investment money.
+I was not making all that much, but because I had a good budgeting structure I grew my net worth quicker than any of my friends.

+I learned from these developments that what worked for me:

+- Starting budgeting before you have proper income
+- Consider saving a present for your future self (I even labeled saving transactions as such)
+- Set aside reasonable money for guilt free spending

+I've now solidified a budget structure I find a joy to work with.
+I've set aside 6+ months of living expenses so I can take my time switching jobs if I want, have money set aside to invest in different things and get to buy toys & tech without feeling guilty over it.
+I even have a budget category for money I can only spend on other people (thank you Tony Robbins for that suggestion).

+It was a revelation for me that budgeting doesn't have to be painful but can be fun instead.